 Directors' fees

-The directors (other than any directors who for the time being hold an executive office or employment with the Company or a subsidiary of the Company) shall be paid such fees not exceeding in aggregate £750,000 per annum (or such larger sum as the Company may, by ordinary resolution, determine)1as the board may decide to be divided among them in such proportion and manner as they may agree or, failing agreement, equally.
+The directors (other than any directors who for the time being hold an executive office or employment with the Company or a subsidiary of the Company) shall be paid such fees not exceeding in aggregate £1,250,000 per annum (or such larger sum as the Company may, by ordinary resolution, determine) as the board may decide to be divided among them in such proportion and manner as they may agree or, failing agreement, equally.
 Any fee payable under this article shall be distinct from any remuneration or other amounts payable to a director under other provisions of these articles and shall accrue from day to day.

 Special remuneration

-The board may grant special remuneration to any director who holds the office of chairman of the Company or who is senior independent director or a chairman or member of a Committee constituted by the board in accordance with the provisions of these articles or who performs any other special or extra services to or at the request of the Company.
+The board may grant special remuneration to any director who holds the office of chair of the Company or who is senior independent director or a chair or member of a Committee constituted by the board in accordance with the provisions of these articles or who performs any other special or extra services to or at the request of the Company.

 Such special remuneration may be paid by way of lump sum, salary, commission, participation in profits or otherwise as the board may decide in addition to any remuneration payable under or pursuant to any other of these articles.